Chanakyasinde/TravelSquad/idea.md

 ##  Project Overview

 **TravelSquad** is a mobile-first fullstack application designed to simplify group travel planning.
-It allows users to create trips, build shared itineraries, split expenses, chat with group members, and get real-time updates — all in one app.
+It allows users to create trips, build shared itineraries, split expenses and get real-time updates — all in one app.
 Perfect for friends, family, or roommates planning vacations or weekend getaways.

 ---